Majhisneha/machine-learning/README.md

 - Instrumented the aforementioned functions.
 - Showed the improvement of the coverage thanks to the instrumented functions in the report.
 - Completed my own part in the report.

+### Enis Kerem Cakmak
+- Selected the individual functions to be tested.
+- Instrumented the functions with custom coverage tool.
+- Improved existing coverage with the new testcases and instrumented functions added.
+- Finished the necessary report part.